What We Said Before The Silence.

 We confessed.

-He told me the feeling was mutual and then he said more.
+He told me he felt the same and then he said more.
 He admitted he had felt this way for a long time.
 I was completely taken by surprise.
+He was aware that he shouldn't be feeling this way.
+He took my husband as his own brother.
+He tried his best to remain loyal to him.

-In that moment, I was overwhelmed with happiness that he felt the same… but reality hit me hard.
-I was a married woman having an emotional and completely inappropriate conversation with another man.
+The moment he told me about his feelings, I was overwhelmed with relief that he felt the same… but then reality hit me hard.
+I remembered that I was a married woman having an emotional and completely inappropriate conversation with another man.

-I sobbed so much that night because what I was doing.
+I sobbed so much that night because of what I was doing.
 I wanted to be good in Allah's eyes, but suddenly, I felt bad in my own.
+I didn't want to betray anyone.
+I didn't want to betray my husband.
+I didn't want to hurt Rafiq's wife.

 Still, I couldn't stop myself.
 I also couldn't stop Rafiq from feeling what he was feeling either.

-We texted nearly every other day.
-We got on calls often; late-night, mid-day, whenever we could find a moment.
+We texted every week.
+We got on calls ; late-night, mid-day, whenever we could find a moment.
 I’d leave the house just to hear his voice.

 We talked about everything; jokes, memories, the future, our dreams.